annotation/text-fabric/docs/Api/General.md

     Here are a few methods that do actual result fetching.
     They must be called after a previous `S.search()` or `S.study()`.

-??? abstract "`S.count()`"
+??? abstract "S.count()"
     ```python
     S.count(progress=None, limit=None)
     ```

-    info ???
-"Description"
+    ??? info "Description"
-        Counts the results, up to a given `limit`, default 1000.
+        Counts the results, with progress messages, optionally up to a limit.

-        Setting `limit` to 0 or a negative value means no limit: all results will be counted.
+    ??? info "progress"
         Every so often it shows a progress message.
         The frequency is `progress` results, default every 100.

+    ??? info "limit"
+        Fetch results up to a given `limit`, default 1000.
+        Setting `limit` to 0 or a negative value means no limit: all results will be counted.

+    ??? note "why needed"
         You typically need this in cases where result fetching turns out to be (very) slow.

-    !!! caution
+    ??? caution "generator versus list"
         `len(S.results())` does not work, because `S.results()` is a generator that delivers its results as they come.

-??? abstract "`S.fetch()`"
+??? abstract "S.fetch()"
     ```python
     S.fetch(limit=None)
     ```